For all bids greater than $100,000, get our Express Application form:

 You can also call us at (913) 286-6501.
 We thoroughly review each application for bid and P&P bonds and then submit it to the surety that we believe will provide the best surety bond for your company.
 We have a very high success rate in getting our clients bid bonds at the best rates possible.

 What is a Minnesota Bid Bond?

 A bid bond is a bond that assures that you will accept the work if you win the contract.
 The bid fee (usually five or ten percent) is a penalty that is paid when you win the bid, but then back out of doing the work.

 Find a Bid Bond near Me

 The general contractor is the entity that obtains the bond.
 It is for the benefit of the owner (or in the case of government contract work, the governmental entity).
-It’s the general contractor that has to apply for the bond and be underwritten before the performance and payment bond is written by the surety.
+It's the general contractor that has to apply for the bond and be underwritten before the bid bond is written by the surety.
 This is also known as bonding a business.

 Lac Qui Parle

 See our Mississippi Bid Bond page here.